alinnman/celestial-navigation/WORKFLOW.md

 *Before we start: All symbols below are in vector notation and vector algebraic operations are used.
 All angles are measured in radians.
+You need to know the difference between spherical coordinates (on a sphere) and cartesian (3D) coordinates and the conversion formula between them.
-If you don't know these concepts you need to brush up or add up your maths knowledge*
+If you don't know these concepts you need to brush up or add up to your maths knowledge*

 1. Make (at least) two observations of celestial objects.
 <br><br>Using your **sextant** measure the altitude to two celestial objects.